Fh-Ndiritu/foxPOS/README.md

 ## Introduction

 FoxPos is a Rails Point of Sale application built on ViewComponent, Turbo and Stimulus.
+There's definitely a need for better, robust and lean POS systems today in the opensource pool.
+FoxPOS does exactly that.
+This was originally designed for an icecream shop so some features might not be dynamic yet.
+This is business driven development, I build more modules as the current clients require.
+It should also be easy to run on any OS, offline and on the web.
 This has been tweaked to run locally on production mode.

 ### Current features